Recidiviz/pulse-dashboard/README.md

 Expected frontend environment variables include:
 * `REACT_APP_API_URL` - the base URL of the backend API server.
 * `REACT_APP_AUTH_ENV` - a string indicating the "auth environment" used to point to the correct Auth0 tenant.
 Either "development" or "production".
 Must match the backend `AUTH_ENV` variable.
-* `REACT_APP_IS_DEMO (OPTIONAL)` - whether or not to run the backend in demo mode, which will retrieve static fixture data from the `server/core/demoData` directory instead of pulling data from dynamic, live sources.
+* `REACT_APP_IS_DEMO (OPTIONAL)` - whether or not to run the frontend in demo mode, which will run the app without requiring authentication.
 This should only be set when running locally and should be provided through the command line, along with the backend sibling below.
-Use the following command: `./run_in_demo_mode.sh`
+To run the app in demo mode, use the following command: `./run_in_demo_mode.sh`

 The build process, as described below, ensures that the proper values are compiled and included in the static bundle at build time, for the right environment.